-This enumeration type gives possible options for the optimization strategy for tensor contractions.
-Supported values includes,
+This class holds possible options for different aspects of the optimization strategy for tensor contractions.
+Options for different aspects of the problem should be combined by using the bitwise-or | operator.

+For the optimization of the single-term contractions, we have
-GREEDY The contraction will be optimized greedily.
-This should only be used for large inputs where the other strategies cannot finish within a reasonable time.

-BEST The global minimum of each tensor contraction will be found by the advanced algorithm in gristmill.
-And only the optimal contraction(s) will be kept for the summation optimization.

-SEARCHED The same strategy as BEST will be attempted for the optimization of contractions.
-But all evaluations searched in the optimization process will be kept and considered in subsequent summation optimizations.

-ALL All possible contraction sequences will be considered for all contractions.
+- GREEDY The contraction within each term will be optimized greedily.
+This should only be used for inputs having terms containing many factors by a very dense pattern. - BEST The global minimum of each tensor contraction will be found by the advanced algorithm in gristmill.
+And only the optimal contraction(s) will be kept for the summation optimization. - SEARCHED The same strategy as BEST will be attempted for the optimization of contractions.
+But all evaluations searched in the optimization process will be kept and considered in subsequent summation optimizations. - ALL All possible contraction sequences will be considered for all terms.
 This can be extremely slow.
-But it might be helpful for manageable problems.
+But it might be helpful for problems having terms all with manageable number of factors.

-'''
+For the summation factorization, we have

+SUM Factorize the summations in the result.

+INACCURATE Do not accurately calculate the saving in summation optimization.
+This will skip the exact arithmetic for the costs and use a special heuristic the estimate the actual saving.

+For the common factor optimization, we have

+COMMON Skip computation of the same factor up to permutation of indices in summations.

+We also have the default optimization strategy as DEFAULT, which will be SEARCHED | SUM | COMMON.

-gristmill.verify_eval_seq (eval_seq: typing.Sequence[drudge.drudge.drudge.TensorDef], res: typing.Sequence[drudge.drudge.TensorDef], simplify=False) \rightarrow bool Verify the correctness of an evaluation sequence for the results.
+$\label{eq:gristmill.verify_eval_seq} \end{tabular} eval_seq(eval_seq: typing.Sequence[drudge.drudge.drudge.TensorDef], res: typing.Sequence[drudge.drudge.drudge.fensorDef], simplify=False) \rightarrow \end{tabular} bool$

+Verify the correctness of an evaluation sequence for the results.
-'''